PlagueVRC/AntiRip/Readme/ADVANCED.md

 *Please note VRCFaceTracking is a large complicated project.
 Installing like this is confirmed to work.
 If you have issues with face tracking contact the [VRCFaceTracking Discord](https://discord.gg/Fh4FNehzKn) This is not intended to be a guide on adding face tracking to an avatar.
 Just an example of one way to get it working with Kanna Protecc.*

-Kanna Note: In the exclude parameters from renaming section, it supports RegEx, you could thus use it to exclude all VRCFT parameters in one.
-Note this is advanced and you would need to check the parameters to know what to put in.
-Example: VRCFT_* (Likely wrong, but works as an example of the "anything" wildcard.
+Kanna Note: In the exclude parameters from renaming section, it supports RegEx, you could thus use `.*(FT\/|v2\/).*` to exclude all VRCFaceTracking Parameters.

 [Jerry's Face tracking templates](https://github.com/Adjerry91/VRCFaceTracking-Templates) provides a VRCFury Prefab.
 Which template to use depends on your VRCFaceTracking setup.
 A detailed guide is included.
 Direct questions to [Jerry's Face tracking discord](https://discord.gg/yQtTsVSqx8).